-There are 7 state primary schools, 2 state secondary schools and 2 private prepreparatory schools and secondary schools in the Plan area.
-Whilst Truro School has a sixth form, neither of the state secondary schools have post 16 facilities and this is provided through Truro and Penwith College.
+There are seven state primary schools, two state secondary schools and two private pre-preparatory schools and secondary schools in the Plan area.
+Whilst Truro School and Truro High School have a sixth form, neither of the state secondary schools have post sixteen facilities and this is provided through Truro and Penwith College.

 The Richard Lander School site at Threemilestone includes an underbuild section for expanding the school, although additional land for physical expansion is limited.
-Penair School occupies a considerable site and has land for further expansion, but no plans currently to do so.
+Penair School occupies a considerable site and has land for further expansion.

-There are 2 tertiary/further education colleges (Truro/Penwith College and Cornwall College) and also the new Combined University Campus at Penryn and Falmouth.
+There are two tertiary/further education colleges (Truro/Penwith College and Cornwall College) and also the new Combined University Campus at Penryn and Falmouth.